Orrell R.U.F.C.: Return to ownership by members

 As Orrell no longer owned Edge Hall Road, they had to train at a local college and to compound difficulties, they were deducted six league points by the RFU for playing two unregistered players at the beginning of the season against Morley.
-Off the field circumstances became similarly bleak, the once famous club are having to use the local Station Hotel as their headquarters, with the memorabilia that was left after the fire, transferred from the brand new clubhouse which, for some bizarre reason, Dave Whelan and Maurice Lindsay were no longer allowing them to use.
+Off the field circumstances became similarly bleak, the once famous club are having to use the local Station Hotel as their headquarters, with the memorabilia that was left after the fire, transferred from the brand new clubhouse which Dave Whelan and Maurice Lindsay were no longer allowing them to use.
 It sat disused for 7 months before Wigan Warriors converted it into a high performance training centre in January 2007.
 A thread-bare committee devoted as much of their spare time to the running of the club.
 This proved extremely difficult, as Chairman Tony Pegg was frequently travelling internationally, Treasurer Simon 'Chappers' Chapman was suffering with cancer, and a recent University graduate was managing the media and commercial areas from his bedroom.
 With no assets to appeal to sponsors, attracting investment to the ailing club was virtually impossible.

-By the half-way point of the season, Orrell still had not won a game, and with this back-drop, the side started to break up, with players, including the club captain, moving to other clubs or off to Rugby League.
-Coach Chris Chudleigh secured the talents of university students from Manchester, including Richard Bradley, Fergus Owens (later Sedgley Park), David Spiers (ex Colston’s School First XV), Ed Sayce (later Macclesfield RUFC), Robert Townsend (later National league 2 with Halifax RUFC) and Chris Naisbitt (later Sale Jets).
-This was aided by the signings of Blackpool Panthers rugby league duo Martin Gambles and Keiron Seeds (Scotland U19 Rugby League), to attempt to kick start the team's hopes.
+By the half-way point of the season, Orrell still had not won a game, and with this back-drop, the side started to break up, with many departing playing being replaced by university students.
 A members meeting confirmed the overwhelming feeling that the club should at least look into the possibility of moving elsewhere at the end of the season, providing a suitable location could be found.